top of page

 This kind of anxiety often feels like:

-Many people describe this type of anxiety as feeling fundamentally different from what others seem to experience.
-It's not just worry about specific things - it's a pervasive sense that something isn't quite right, even when life is going well.
+Many people describe this type of anxiety as fundamentally different from what others seem to experience.
+It’s not just worry about specific things - it’s like something isn’t quite right, even when life is going well.

 When Your Nervous System Has Good Reasons